 There are many different options for configuring and running a plan, and what works for one team might not work for yours.
-The purpose of this guide is to offer some general tips for organizing plans in a way that makes sense for your team.
+This guide offers some general tips for teams on how to organize mabl tests into plans.

 When deciding how to organize plans, it can be helpful to think about the following questions: